higgi13425/rmrwr-book/_book/io60-help_in_R.md

 - Select all of the code in your new script window, including libraries, data, and code
 - copy this with Ctrl-C (Windows) or Cmd-C (Mac)
 - go to the Console, type in "reprex()" and enter
 - your REPREX will be generated and will show up in your Viewer tab.
-This is now on your Clipboard.
+This is now **also** on your Clipboard.
 - Go to [RStudio Community](https://community.rstudio.com) and start a new topic.
 - Type in an introduction to your problem, state clearly what you are trying to do, and where you are stuck.
 - Paste in the reprex.